Sewing

 6. After you have sewn through all of the buttonholes, tie off the thread by making a few knots.
 Trim the excess thread.

-See also Sew Your Own Half Apron: A Guide to Style and Function
+See also Sew Your Own Mittens: A Cozy DIY Project

 Sewing a Shank Button